nirajanconestoga/Modern_Automated_Tool_Assignment4/README.md

-# SENG8120 Modern Automated Testing
+# SENG8120 Modern Automated Testing Assignment 4

-Version: Alpaca

 ## Purpose

-This repository houses the code we require for examples and assignments.
+This repository houses the code required for examples and assignments, focusing on **Test-Driven Development (TDD)**, and **best testing practices**.

-## Repository Usage

-This repository will contain branches of code.

-Please refer to your instructor's directions on how to use this repository.

-## Branch Usage
+## Project Setup

 **Installing The Dependencies**

-You will need to install dependencies by using:
+Before running the project, install all necessary dependencies:

 ```bash
 npm install